Omar-Mohamed-IT/Connect-Four/README.md

 ## How to Access the Game

-You can access the game by opening live server in JS code.
+You can access the game through this link : https://1jzt86z9jqh8t3vakakeeq.on.drv.tw/www.My-Portfolio.blog/Connect4/

 ## Contributing